 Wedged into the corner of a vintage shop in the Antiques Quarter since November 2013, Julia Gray’s Hop Hideout recently moved next door to take over what was the cafe space.
 With more shelving for an even broader selection and now opening into the early evenings with two draught offerings, Hop Hideout looks set to conquer all tastebuds.

-Hop Hideout is responsible for the inaugural Sheffield Beer Week and the excellent A Firkin Beer Festival at Picture House Social – showing off some hard-to-find and exciting casks from around the UK – and it's one of our top 3 bottle shops in Sheffield.
+Hop Hideout is also responsible for organising Sheffield Beer Week each March and is one of our top 3 bottle shops in Sheffield.

 We asked Julia what comes top of her lists of beers and boozers: